 - Pap Smear: A sample is taken to assure the cells of the cervix are healthy.

 - HPV test: The sample is tested for the high-risk strains of the Human Papilloma Virus (HPV).
 The high-risk strains of this virus are associated with cellular changes, cervical dysplasia, and cervical cancer.
 “HPV positive” does not mean there are cancer cells, but it does mean you have an “abnormal pap.”
 Knowing your HPV status will indicate if and how aggressively you need to treat it.
-The Pap Smear and HPV test together are part of your annual preventative wellness exam with Dr. Turner.
+The Pap Smear and HPV test together are part of your annual preventative wellness exam.

 Additional Exams and Tests May Be Indicated Depending on Any Current Symptoms, the Age of the Patient, and Family History, Such As: